singh1114/best/_posts/2016-06-09-vim-the-best-text-editor.md

 ```

 For more information check [this stackoverflow answer](https://stackoverflow.com/questions/1687799/profiling-vim-startup-time)

+I hope you liked this post.
+Do share your experiences with vim and share your favourite tricks as well.

+{% include linked_post.html url="copy-paste-vim-content-on-system-clipboard" %}

 This is the basic overview of Vim.
 Please refer to other posts in the category.